 Q3 is required if a Q1 is answered ‘Yes’

 What was the reason for testing?
-Pre-Traveling screening Routine testing Contact tracing Other (specify)
+None Pre-Traveling screening Routine testing (experiencing symptoms) Contact tracing Asymptomatic Testing Other (specify)

-What was the result of the test Positive Negative Pending Unknown
+What was the result of the test None Positive Negative Pending Unknown

 If your results were positive, where were you isolated?
-Home Hospital Clinic Other (specify)
+None Home Hospital Clinic Other (specify)

 Allow free text if ‘other’ is selected